Abstract:

 β-ionone, dihydroactinidiolide, hexanal, and octanal.
 The odor characteristics of

-Pyropia yezoensis exhibit more unpleasant odors, such as the pungent odor associated with lipid oxidation, as well as the characteristic sulfurous and fishy odors imparted by dimethyl sulfide.
+Pyropia yezoensis exhibited more unpleasant odors, such as the pungent odor associated with lipid oxidation, as well as the characteristic sulfurous and fishy odors imparted by dimethyl sulfide.
 The electronic nose was basically capable of discerning the odor differences among first-harvest to fifth-harvest